nforystek/neotext/Binary/For USBDisk/README.md

 it after the USB I put on a necklace that was my locket.
 I bought a similar program with an actual USB drive of a

 major card/flash drive brand and have both theirs and mine running on the USB, it seems their's stopped working.

+Little warning about databases reaching 2GB, if you go over it may not preform, and also be recoverable at that.